mcastilho/marcio.io/content/blog/calculating-multiple-file-hashes-in-a-single-pass.md

 ### The Approach

-Therefore, we could create create a ```MultiWriter``` that is going to write to multiple Hash implementations only performing a single read pass through the original file, as you can see in the code below:
+Therefore, we could create a ```MultiWriter``` that is going to write to multiple Hash implementations only performing a single read pass through the original file, as you can see in the code below:

 ```go
 func CalculateBasicHashes(rd io.Reader) HashInfo {